grumpyjames/birding-almanac/sites/Barnes_WWT.md

 ## Eat / Drink / Stay

-You're basically in London - the options are limitless
+You're in London - the options are limitless

 ## Nearby